followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/6 Row/isEditing.md

 ===========================================================================

 <!--shortDescription-->
-Indicates whether the row is being edited.
-Available if record [updating](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#allowUpdating) is enabled.
+Indicates whether the row is in the editing state.
 <!--/shortDescription-->

 <!--fullDescription-->